mrigankvashist/100-Days-of-Java/README.md

 - ###  Find the duplicate in an array of N+1 integers Given an array of N + 1 size, where each element is between 1 and N. Assuming there is only one duplicate number, your task is to find the duplicate number

+# Day 58
+- ### Find the repeating and missing numbers
+You are given a read-only array of N integers with values also in the range [1,N] both inclusive.
+Each integer appears exactly once except A which appears twice and B which is missing.
+The task is to find the repeating and missing numbers A and B where A repeats twice and B is missing.